 One of the challenges beginners to model railways face is understanding scale and gauge and the relationship between them.
-If you’re about to starting building a layout this simple video will tell you what you need to know.

 I’ve touched on the differences between scale and gauge before (see this beginners q&a) but still get a lot of questions about on the subject so here’s a handy video for those struggling to understand.